Mute swan: Description

 Young birds, called cygnets, are not the bright white of mature adults, and their bill is dull greyish-black, not orange, for the first year.
 The down may range from pure white to grey to buff, with grey/buff the most common.
 The white cygnets have a leucistic gene.
 Cygnets grow quickly, reaching a size close to their adult size in approximately three months after hatching.
 Cygnets typically retain their grey feathers until they are at least one year old, with the down on their wings having been replaced by flight feathers earlier that year.

 All mute swans are white at maturity, though the feathers (particularly on the head and neck) are often stained orange-brown by iron and tannins in the water.

 Polish swan

 Two mute swan cygnets a few weeks old; the cygnet on the right is of the "Polish swan" colour morph, expressing the recessive gene responsible for leucism.

 The colour morph C. o. morpha immutabilis (immūtābilis is Latin for "immutable, unchangeable, unalterable"), also known as the "Polish swan", has pinkish (not dark grey) legs and dull-white cygnets; as with white domestic geese, it is found only in populations with a history of domestication.
 Polish swans carry a copy of a gene responsible for leucism.

 Behaviour

-Nest in Drilon National Park, Pogradec, Albania; the cob (male) is patrolling the area close to the nest to protect his mate.